Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 • Dark fruit, spice, earthy character

-• Thrives in red soils, age-worthy
+• Thrives on red soils, with the structure to age

 Other Important Varieties